braze-inc/braze-docs/_docs/_partners/advertising_technologies/attribution/kochava.md

 * This integration supports iOS and Android apps.
 * Your app will need Braze's SDK and Kochava's SDK installed.

-### Step 2: Getting the Attribution ID
+### Step 2: Getting the Braze Data Import Key

-Go to your Braze account, navigate to "Technology Partners", then "Attribution" and find the API key and REST Endpoint in the Kochava section.
-The API key and the REST Endpoint are used in the next step when setting up a postback in Kochava's dashboard.
+In your Braze account, navigate to "Attribution" under "Technology Partners" and select "Kochava".
+Here, you will find the REST Endpoint and generate your Braze Data Import Key.
+Once generated, you will be able to create a new key, or invalidate an existing one as needed.
+The Data Import Key and the REST Endpoint are used in the next step when setting up a postback in Kochava's dashboard.<br><br>![Kochava Image][4]{: style="max-width:70%;"}

 ### Step 3: Setting Up A Postback from Kochava